US STOCKS-Wall Street rallies on strong recovery hopes | Business

 The S&P 500 and the Dow ended a seesaw week higher as investors rebalancing their portfolios at the quarter's end continued to buy stocks that stand to benefit from a growing economy while they added some beaten-down technology shares.
 The Nasdaq also ended higher as less popular tech shares advanced, but the composite index posted its second weekly decline in a row.

 Wall Street surged in the last half hour of trading, lifting all three indexes more than 1%.
+The S&P 500 and Dow eked out record closing highs.
 The Russell 1000 value index, which includes energy, banks and industrial stocks, has gained more than 10% this year, outperforming its counterpart the Russell 1000 growth index , which is just above break-even for the year.

 Some of the tech heavyweights slid, such as Tesla Inc and Google parent Alphabet Inc, but Microsoft Corp and Facebook Inc bucked the trend, helping lift the S&P 500 and Nasdaq higher.
 "It is less a move out of technology than a move that evidences a broader appetite for equities to include both growth and value," said John Stoltzfus, chief investment strategist at Oppenheimer Asset Management in New York.